 - double vision accompanied by headaches

 Get medical help immediately if your blood pressure is high and you suddenly have changes in your vision.

-high over a prolonged period.
+HR generally occurs after your blood pressure has been consistently high over a prolonged period.
 Your blood pressure levels can be affected by:

 - a lack of physical activity